Back to Garden & Landscape

 Upright European aspen

-To 8,500 FS to PS M 50’ x 15’ Narrow, columnar habit.
+To 8,500 FS to PS 50’ x 15’ Narrow, columnar habit.
 Dark green leaves tremble like native aspen.
 Yellow-orange fall color.
 Disease prone.

 Prunus virginiana ‘Schubert’